Compare & Save on Conveyancing Solicitors

 Conveyancing with no property chain shouldn’t take longer than 8 weeks.
 Many delays in the usual conveyancing process will come from other transactions in a property chain.
 If you’re lucky enough to not be part of a property chain, your conveyancing process will be much shorter.

 Although you won’t experience the delays that come with being in a property chain, conveyancing with no chain will still come with some setbacks.
 You’re still at risk of negative survey results as well as a delay in receiving search results.

 If you’re a first-time buyer, you won’t have a house to sell and therefore won’t be part of a property chain.

 Conveyancing searches can take anywhere between a few days to even a few weeks to be carried out and the results to be returned.
-Conveyancing searches are typically made up of local authority searches, environmental searches and drainage and water searches.
+Conveyancing searches are made up of local authority searches, environmental searches and drainage and water searches.

 The time it takes for the searches to be complete will depend on how many and the type of searches you require.